ltfschoen/polkadot-phoenix-manifesto/Polkadot Ambassador Fellowship Manifesto.md

 Knowledge is power; we are committed to being educators and stewards of accurate information.
 We are dedicated to spreading awareness of Polkadot’s technology, use cases, and benefits.
 We work tirelessly to ensure everyone, from blockchain novices to seasoned experts, can access resources and guidance that deepen their understanding of the ecosystem.

 ##### 2.2.4 Integrity
 We uphold the highest standards of ethics and responsibility.
 As Ambassadors, we represent the Polkadot Network and commit to maintaining transparency, honesty, and accountability in all our interactions.
 We build trust through our actions, promoting a decentralised future based on openness and fairness.
+Our governance practices align with the principles established in the Polkadot DAO Constitution to maintain trust and accountability within the ecosystem.

 ##### 2.2.5 Innovation
 Polkadot is at the forefront of blockchain technology.
 We are here to inspire and support creativity and innovation within the community.
 As Ambassadors, we are forward-thinkers, continuously exploring new ways to foster adoption, develop new solutions, and drive the ecosystem towards a future of limitless possibilities.

+##### 2.2.6 Wellbeing and Sustainable Work Standards
+We recognize that the health, wellbeing, and sustainability of all ecosystem participants are essential to the long-term success of the Polkadot ecosystem.
+As Ambassadors, we commit to:

+1. **Promoting Sustainable Work Practices**: We advocate for and model balanced work habits that prevent burnout and support long-term participation in the ecosystem.

+2. **Respecting Rest and Recovery**: We acknowledge the importance of adequate rest periods and encourage all community members to maintain a healthy work-life balance, including sufficient daily rest of at least 11 consecutive hours in any 24-hour period.

+3. **Supporting Inclusive Participation**: We design our activities and governance processes to accommodate different time zones, personal circumstances, and wellbeing needs, ensuring that participation does not require harmful overwork.

+4. **Addressing Language Barriers Proactively**: We establish clear processes for translation support, with members requiring translation assistance encouraged to request it early in governance processes.

+5. **Advocating for Ecosystem-Wide Standards**: We support the incorporation of sustainable work standards into the broader Polkadot ecosystem governance, including the Polkadot DAO Constitution.

 #### 2.3 Mission